kwilson21/PS5Tracker/README.md

 ```

-Next, you will need to set your your repo directory to use python3.9 when in the directory
+Next, you will need to set your repo directory to use python3.9 when in the directory
 ```bash
 cd ~/repos/PS5Tracker
 pyenv local 3.9.6